Aayush7900/Video-Super-Resolution-Using-SRGAN/readme.md

 - Supports multiple input resolutions.
 - Implements both Generator and Discriminator models for adversarial training.

-## 📌 Prerequisites
-Before running the project, ensure you have the following installed:
-- Python (>= 3.7)
-- TensorFlow / PyTorch (depending on implementation)
-- OpenCV
-- NumPy
-- Matplotlib
-- FFmpeg (for video processing)

 ## 📂 Installation
 Clone the repository:
 ```bash